bylexus/php-injector/README.md

 Features
 ---------

+* Dependency Injection: Meant to use as a helper library in a dependency injection mechanism to call your functions / methods with the needed parameters
-* allows you to invoke functions / methods with a parameter array
+* allows invocation of functions / methods with a parameter array matching the function's parameters
 * extracts the parameters (and their names) from the function / method signature
 * extracts the parameter's default values form the function / method signature
-* Define types and even conditions in a simple DocBlock format
+* Allows the user to define types and even conditions in a simple DocBlock format, if needed
 * helps you to make parameter validation / conversion.
 Especially useful when used in frontend-faced Controllers.
 * Check input variable for matching conditions (e.g. string length, number in a certain range, date > now etc...)